godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Your Company has forged a pact with Hephaeston, the Umberwynd of the Conflagration Forge:
 "Swear to percuss the Blazing Anvil; show the world your Burning Hammer."

-Your Company's Grand Forge becomes the lava-fueled, ever-burning Conflagration Forge, which gives you access to new Projects.
+Your Company's Grand Forge becomes the blood-and-lava fueled, ever-burning Conflagration Forge, which gives you access to new Projects.

 **The Ravensquall Pact**
 Your Company has whispered a pact with the Ravensquall, the Umberwynd of Gilded Secrets: